GoktugYalcin/aurora/README.md

-# Aurora - Mood-Based Spotify Song Recommendation App
+# Aurora - Mood-Based Spotify Song Recommendation

 Aurora is a Next.js-powered app designed to match your mood with the perfect songs.
 Whether you're feeling energetic, nostalgic, relaxed, or inspired, Aurora curates a personalized playlist just for you.